Q Fever Treatment & Management

 Consultation with an infectious diseases specialist is warranted, particularly in cases of suspected chronic Q fever.
 In addition, consult an internist for admission and management of patients who are immunocompromised, elderly, or who have endocarditis.

-In pregnant women, an obstetric consultation should also be considered.
+In pregnant women, an obstetric consultation should be considered.
 Cardiothoracic, vascular, and orthopedic surgeons as well as a cardiologist may be consulted in selected cases.

 Management of Acute Q Fever